The Effect of Time Series Distance Functions on Functional Climate Networks: Results and discussion

-Atmospheric teleconnection patterns can be generated by both internal atmospheric processes and forcing from surface conditions, such as temperature.
-According to \citep{liu2007atmospheric}, teleconnections enable the atmosphere to act like a "bridge" between different parts of the ocean and enable the ocean to act like a "tunnel" linking different atmospheric regions.
-These long-distance links are of great importance for climate science due to their weather forecasting capabilities \citep{alexander02,boers19}.
+In the following, we further analyze the differences between the topologies generated by different distance functions.
+As described in Sec.~\ref{subsec:methods}, we define teleconnections as the most similar pairs of time series whose grid cells have great-circle distances longer than $5000$~km \cite{glantz91}.
+Atmospheric teleconnection patterns can be generated by both, internal atmospheric processes and forcing from surface conditions.
+According to \cite{liu2007atmospheric}, such teleconnections enable the atmosphere to act like a "bridge" between different parts of the ocean and while enabling the ocean to act like a "tunnel" linking different atmospheric regions.
+These long-distance links are of great importance for climate science because they can provide significant skill to statistical weather forecasts from synoptic to seasonal scales and even beyond \cite{alexander02,boers19}.

-Fig. \ref{fig:teleconnections} illustrates the 500 strongest teleconnections for six different distance functions.
-We omit the results for CDM and Gower distances in regard to the their lack of apparent pattern.
-As demonstrated by previous works \citep{tsonis08,donges09}, the correlation captures the influence of El Niño-Southern Oscillation (ENSO).
-ENSO is a very important teleconnection pattern responsible for climate variations all over the globe \citep{dong15,nigam15}.
-This phenomenon is defined as a coupled ocean-atmosphere interaction in the Pacific.
-This interaction connects a large-scale oceanic sea surface temperature (SST) anomaly on the tropical Pacific (El Niño) to the large-scale atmospheric Southern Oscillation (SO), which is characterized by a sea-level pressure seesaw between French Polynesia and North Australia \citep{picaut97,gong1999definition}.
+Our methodology (Sec.~\ref{subsec:methods}) consisted on clustering the network topologies and extracting the centroid network of each of cluster.
+Figure~\ref{fig:teleconnections} shows the 500 strongest teleconnection related links for the eight different centroid networks.
+As already demonstrated in previous works \cite{donges09,tsonis08,Radebach2013}, the correlation captures especially the influence of the El Niño-Southern Oscillation (ENSO).
+ENSO is a very important teleconnection pattern responsible for climate variability all over the globe \cite{palus11,nigam15,dong15}.
+This phenomenon originates from nonlinear ocean-atmosphere interactions in the tropical Pacific ocean connecting large-scale oceanic sea surface temperature (SST) anomalies (El Niño) with the large-scale atmospheric Southern Oscillation (SO), which is characterized by a strong sea-level pressure seesaw between French Polynesia and North Australia \cite{picaut97,gong1999definition}.
 This pattern is also captured by Euclidean, DTW, INTPER, and ACF distances.
+The teleconnections found by CDM and Gower distances do not exhibit coherent spatial patterns, which is expected in physical mechanisms \cite{boers19}.
+This lack of coherence does not imply that patterns do not exist but that we cannot identify any using our methodology.